CSEEandT-25-ErrorPaper/CS2-Error-Categorization/Task Description.md

 - `getRainfall(7, "sum")` → returns -1

 #### `calculateTemperature()`
-This method determines the temperature per day for each weather station and returns it as a two-dimensional array/list.
+This method determines the temperature per day for each weather station and returns it as a two-dimensional array.
 The temperature is calculated as follows:
 - If the weather report for the specified day is **sunny**, triple the rainfall amount to get the temperature.
 - If the weather report for the specified day is **rainy**, reduce the rainfall amount by half to get the temperature.
 - If the weather report for the specified day is **thunderstorm**, return the remainder of the division of the rainfall by the current day index.
 If the day index is `0`, divide the rainfall amount by the number of weather stations.